-The feed rate \mathbf{F} is the speed (in millimeters per minute or inches per minute) at which the tool center moves.
-The maximum feed rates can be different for each machine axis, and are set in machine parameters.
+The feed rate ${\bf F}$ is the speed (in millimeters per minute or inches per minute) at which the tool center point moves.
+The maximum feed rates can be different for the individual axes and are set in machine parameters.

-You can enter the feed rate in the T block and in every positioning block. (see "Programming tool movements for workpiece machining" on page 195) In millimeter-programs you enter the feed rate in mm/ min, and in inch-programs, for reasons of resolution, in 1/10 inch/min.
+You can enter the feed rate in the T block and in every positioning block. (see "Programming tool movements for workpiece machining" on page 211) In millimeter-programs you enter the feed rate in mm/ min, and in inch-programs, for reasons of resolution, in 1/10 inch/min.